 We offer clinical observation experiences (also known as shadowing) for students to gain exposure to the world of radiology.
 Students work side-by-side with our talented team of radiologists, fellows, and residents in reading rooms and in the clinical setting.

-Students who are interested in a clinical observation experience can request an opportunity by emailing Gina Burt and including the following information:
+Students who are interested in a clinical observation experience can request an opportunity by emailing Jessica Colon and including the following information:

 - Your name and year in medical school